zuazo/mysql_tuning-cookbook/README.md

 }
 ```

-Keep in mind that this plugin will not be enabled by the `mysql_tuning::default` recipe, you need to use the `mysql_tuning::ohai_plugin` if you want to enable it.
+Keep in mind that this plugin will not be enabled by the `mysql_tuning::default` recipe.
+You need to use the `mysql_tuning::ohai_plugin` if you want to enable it.

 Attributes
 ==========